PHaNtoMzX77/Wave/README.md

   - An stable internet connection to install online.
 ```

-You'll also need to download the online installer for your edition, once downloaded open up Windows Explorer and right click on the file, then click on
+You'll also need to download the online installer for your edition, once downloaded open up Windows Explorer and right click on the file, then click on'Properties' and check 'Unblock'.
-'Properties' and check 'Unblock'.
-Optionally, you can download the offline installer but that only supports LSE and doesn't allow for online account
-signin, where as the online one does and supports all editions.

 **Step 1**